bengfarrell/rgf-blog/content/blog/2016-01-29-barcelona-best-food-travel.md

 [![2014_Barcelona_571](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_571-500x333.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_571.jpg)

-That pear salad was delightful, though I can only remember vanilla oil from among its ingredients -- this is not a restaurant apt to keep the same menu items as freshness is of upmost importance to carpaccio preparations.
+That pear salad was delightful, though I can only remember vanilla oil from among its ingredients—this is not a restaurant apt to keep the same menu items as freshness is of upmost importance to carpaccio preparations.
 So is good bar design!

 [![2014_Barcelona_570](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_570-333x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_570.jpg)